The Florida Keys is the perfect place to “get your feet wet” on your first experience of

 Lobster diving is an earned experience.
 The lobster don’t care about your feelings, don’t care that it is your first time, nor swim into your net because you booked a lobster diving trip.
 I can teach most everybody to do it, but it is not at all for everybody.
 My customers range from 13 year old girls to men in their mid 70’s.
 What IS required: You need a 20-40 second working breath hold and you MUST watch 1 hour of You Tube videos of people catching lobster before your first trip.
 The amount of customer preparation is always reflected in the catch ratios during the trip.
 I’ll say it again, your preparation equals your success on these trips.
 When you do it wrong, you are your worst enemy.
 I do not enjoy having a trip where I watch my customers struggle endlessly.
 This is your experience.
 Understand what this is, educate yourself, over-prepare and success will come.

-The cost of a 4 hour lobster trip is $600 for up to 4 people. $50/person 5 and person 6.
+The cost of a 4 hour lobster trip is $700 for up to 4 people.
+Add $50/person 5 and person 6.
 Payment is due before we leave the dock.
 4 people is ideal, I recommend adding additional time for groups over 4 people.
 Mini Season rates will be higher.
 Included is fuel, light drinks, cooler/ice, licenses and all lobstering equipment except snorkel gear and gloves.
 I can arrange rental snorkel sets for $10/pp. Please bring your own properly fitting gloves.